If you’re planning to undertake construction work on a shared boundary with your neighbour, you might need a party wall agreement.

 If all else fails, you may need to seek legal advice.
 A solicitor can help you understand your rights and take the appropriate legal action to protect your property in Lancaster.

-If Party Wall surveyors can’t agree, it’s important to take action quickly to protect your property rights.
+If Party Wall surveyor can’t agree, it’s important to take action quickly to protect your property rights.
 By appointing a surveyor and understanding your rights under the Party Wall etc. Act 1996, you can ensure that any proposed building work on a shared wall is carried out safely and with minimal disruption.

-If the appointed Party Wall surveyors can’t agree on a Party Wall Award, there are several options available, including appointing a third surveyor in Lancaster, negotiating a settlement, and seeking legal advice.
+If the appointed Party Wall surveyor Lancaster can’t agree on a Party Wall Award, there are several options available, including appointing a third surveyor in Lancaster, negotiating a settlement, and seeking legal advice.
 By taking action quickly and understanding your options, you can protect your property rights in Lancaster and ensure that any building work on a shared wall is carried out safely and with minimal disruption.

 Party wall agreements